Noble-Craft/Noble-Craft/README.md

-Hi, I'm Patrick, popularly known as Noble Craft
+Hi, I'm Patrick, popularly known as Noble Craft.
-I'm Interested in learning React Libraries and other Frontend design Frameworks I'm Currently learning React and Express.js
+I'm Interested in learning React Libraries and other Frontend design Frameworks.
+I'm Currently learning React and Express.js.
-I;m currently looking forward to collaborate on exciting frontend projects You can reach me on onahpatrick89@gmail.com
+I'm currently looking forward to collaborate on exciting frontend projects.
+You can reach me on onahpatrick89@gmail.com.
 I, ME, HE, His
 I love uncertainties, it keeps me excited